-- Manage Multi-Factor Authentication in API-Controls access to the Verification History, Two FactorInfo, and Two Factor TempCode objects. - Manage Multi-Factor Authentication in User Interface-Controls access to the Identity Verification History Setup page and the VerificationHistory, TwoFactorInfo, and TwoFactorTempCode objects. - Manage Users-Controls access to the Users Setup page. - Unlock Users and Reset Passwords-Controls permission to reset passwords and unlock users on the Users Setup page. - View Health Check-Controls access to the Health Check Setup page. - Note: You can't block users from accessing the setup areas controlled by the Manage Permission Sets and Profiles or Manage Users settings.
+- Manage IP Addresses-Controls access to the Network Access Setup page. - Manage Login Access Policies-Controls access to the Login Access Policies Setup page. - Manage Password Policies-Controls access to the Password Policies Setup page and profile details. - Manage Permission Sets and Profiles-Controls access to the Permission Sets and Profile Setup pages and related objects. - Manage Roles-Controls access to the Roles Setup page, the UserRole object, and the Role object in Metadata API. - Manage Sharing-Controls access to the Sharing Settings Setup page, the SharingRules object, and the CustomObject's sharingModel field in Metadata API. - Manage Multi-Factor Authentication in API-Controls access to the VerificationHistory, TwoFactorInfo, and TwoFactorTempCode objects. - Manage Multi-Factor Authentication in User Interface-Controls access to the Identity Verification History Setup page and the VerificationHistory, TwoFactorInfo, and TwoFactorTempCode objects. - Manage Users-Controls access to the Users Setup page. - Unlock Users and Reset Passwords-Controls permission to reset passwords and unlock users on the Users Setup page. - View Health Check-Controls access to the Health Check Setup page. - Note: You can't block users from accessing the setup areas controlled by the Manage Permission Sets and Profiles or Manage Users settings.